These Louisiana Markers are Grouped According to Parish

 Located in Rayne, Acadia Parish.

 Developed at this site the world’s best seed rice which revived that industry by insuring wider markets.
 His varieties that are used today for breeding purposes are Blue Rose, Louisiana Pearl, Early Prolific Edith, and Lady Wright.

 Located in Crowley, District 3, Rice Festival, Acadia Parish.

 Chief city of Calcasieu Parish.
-Here Buccaneer Laffite delivered stolen negro slaves to James Bowie and other planters.
+Here Buccaneer Laffite delivered stolen African slaves to James Bowie and other planters.
 Calcasieu is Indian dialect for Crying Eagle war chief of the Atakapa.

 Located in Lake Charles, LA, Dist.
 58, Hwy 90, Calcasieu Parish.